to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 - Investigate a crime;

-- Obtain better treatment in prison than that provided for local nationals.
+- Negotiate better treatment in prison for SA Citizens than that provided for local nationals.
 In cases where the United Nations Standard Minimum Rules for the Treatment of Prisoners are not applied/ met, the mission will make representation to the relevant local authorities on behalf of the detainee/ prisoner;

 - Instruct next-of-kin or friends to transfer money;